rbisdorff/Digraph3/docSphinx/pearls.rst

 We notice in this example three decision objectives of equal importance (see :numref:`unOpposed1`).
 What will be the outranking situations that are positively (resp.  negatively) validated for each one of the decision objectives taken individually ?

-We may obtain such *unopposed* outranking situtations by operating an **epistemic o-average fusion** (see the :py:func:`digraphsTools.symmetricAverage <digraphsTools.symmetricAverage>` method) of the mariginal outranking digraphs restricted to the coalition of criteria supporting each one of the decision objectives (see :numref:`unOpposed2` below).
+We may obtain such *unopposed multiobjective* outranking situtations by operating an **epistemic o-average fusion** (see the :py:func:`digraphsTools.symmetricAverage <digraphsTools.symmetricAverage>` method) of the mariginal outranking digraphs restricted to the coalition of criteria supporting each one of the decision objectives (see :numref:`unOpposed2` below).

 .. code-block:: pycon
    :linenos: